InTimeLab/intimelab.github.io/_pages/about.md

 ---
 permalink: /
-title: "InTime：INterpret Tongue In Media and Embodiment"
+title: "InTime：INterpret Tongue In Med<br>ia and Embodiment"
 author_profile: true
 redirect_from:
   - /about/